HemalK1412/GameProgramming/Tutorials/CharacterTutorial.md

     }

 ```

-This is to basically hide the cursor when the game starts.
+This is to hide the cursor when the game starts.

 The cursor appears when the Esc key is pressed.

 ```.cs